 01 of 05

 This is one of the earlier books for teaching kids to code, but it still sets a high standard for the genre.
-Written by father-and-son team, Warren and Carter Sande, Hello World! introduces kids (and their adults) to Python, a professional, yet reasonably straight-forward, programming language.
+Written by a father-and-son team, Warren and Carter Sande, Hello World! introduces kids (and their adults) to Python, a professional, yet reasonably straight-forward, programming language.
 The best thing about this book is that it makes no assumptions about what the reader already knows.
-It defines words and ideas in simple and clear language while introducing programming concepts in a... logical way.
+It defines words and ideas in a simple and clear language while introducing programming concepts in a... logical way.
 Even with all of the information it has packed on board, it still manages to be playful and fun.
-All in all, a great introduction to not only Python, but programming logic.
+All in all, a great introduction to not only Python but programming logic.

 02 of 05